 How Long Do I Have to File a Workers’ Compensation Claim in Rock Hill, SC?

-The statute of limitations for workers’ compensation benefits is two years in South Carolina.
+You should give your employer notice of your injury, in writing, within 30 days of your accident.
+Because while the statute of limitations for workers’ compensation benefits is two years in South Carolina, the longer you wait to report and file your claim, the more likely it is to be denied.
 The limitations period typically begins on the date of an accident for an injury claim.
 Still, the limitations period for a death claim begins running on the date of the person’s death, which could be well after the date of an accident.

 Contact the Rock Hill, SC Workers’ Compensation Attorneys at The Law Offices of Jason E. Taylor Today